+- 1. To a pole that you can install at a permanent outdoor site, attach these items:

+- a.
+Bracket for the mesh node

+- b.
+Antenna bracket

 - c.
-Put the HotPort 7020 mesh node in a safe place while you attach the bracket to a pole or wall. - 3.
-To a pole that you can install at a permanent outdoor site, attach these items: - Bracket for the mesh node - Antenna bracket - (Optional) Other devices - 4.
-Attach the antenna to the antenna bracket.
-Refer to the installation procedures for the antenna. - 5.
-Attach the mesh node to the mesh node bracket so that when it is in its permanent location the connectors point down, ports are on each side, and you can read the "Firetide" name.
+(Optional) Other devices

+- 2. Attach the antenna to the antenna bracket.
+Refer to the installation procedures for the antenna.